lugino-emeritus/py-mtpsync/README.md

 Python3.6 or newer is necessary.

 `ntlib.imp` from [here](https://github.com/lugino-emeritus/py-ntlib) is used to set a basic log config.
-It is not necessary, just remove the import statement and `ntimp.config_log` if you do not want to download ntlib.
+It is not necessary, just remove the import statement and `ntlib.imp.config_log` if you do not want to download ntlib.

 ## Usage